 Prior to Procedure

-- Arrange for a ride to and from the hospital.
+- Whether you need a ride to and from surgery

-General anesthesia will be used.
+You will be given general anesthesia .
 You will be asleep.

 Description of Procedure